alexanderkozlenko/dotnet-vslm/README.md

 ## Visual Studio Layout Manager

-A tool for listing and removing obsolete packages from the Visual Studio installation layout (version 2017 and later).
+A tool for dealing with obsolete packages from the Visual Studio 2017 installation layout.

 ```
 dotnet vslm.dll [--layout <value>] [--command <value>]